knpuniversity/stripe/knpu/ep2-subscriptions/monthly-to-yearly.md

 ## The Duration Change UI

-Here's the goal: on the account page, next to the "Next Billing at" text, I want to add a link that says "change to yearly" or "change to monthly".
+Here's the goal: on the account page, next to the "Next Billing at" text, I want to add a link that says "bill yearly" or "bill monthly".
 When you click this, it should follow the same workflow we just built for *upgrading* a plan: it should show the cost, then make the change.

 In `ProfileController::accountAction()`, add yet *another* variable here called `$otherDurationPlan`.
-This will eventually be the `SubscriptionPlan` object for the *other* duration of a plan.
+This will eventually be the `SubscriptionPlan` object for the *other* duration of the current plan.
 So if I have the *monthly* Farmer Brent, this will be set to the *yearly* Farmer Brent plan.

 To find that plan, open `SubscriptionHelper` and add a new function called `findPlanForOtherDuration()` with a `$currentPlanId` argument.
 I'll paste in some